am00ine/sniker/README.md

 # sniker
-All in one famalam spp
+All in one famalam app